 James Cavuoto is the founder of Micro Publishing Press, Inc., a publishing company that helped pioneer the market for electronic publishing, digital imaging, and computer graphics.
 He has been a consultant to both Apple Computer and Xerox Corp.
 James holds a degree in biomedical engineering from Case Western Reserve University.
 James is the author of eight books on computer graphics, electronic publishing, and digital imaging.
 He is the founder of Neurotech Reports, the industry publication.

-Mary Buckett is the media coordinator for the Cleveland FES Center.
+Mary Buckett is the former media coordinator for the Cleveland FES Center.
+Prior to her retirement, she served as President of the FES Institute, a non-profit corporation.
 The mission of the Center is to develop technology that improves the quality of life of individuals with disabilities through the use of Functional Electrical Stimulation and enabling the transfer of the technology into clinical deployment.
 Previously Buckett provided support to the FES Information Center by reviewing medical journal articles for inclusion in the information database.
-Currently, Mrs. Buckett serves as the President of the FES Institute, a non-profit corporation.

 Have a suggestion, idea or connection to grow the network?
 Contact us.
 We are willing to listen.